At startup, the OpenTest server looks into its working directory for a configuration file named

 C:\opentest ├── actor-web │ └── actor.yaml ├── actor-mob │ └── actor.yaml └── actor-api └── actor.yaml

-You can then start the test actor you want by specifying its working directory at the command line:
+You can then start each test actor by specifying its working directory at the command line:

 opentest actor C:\opentest\actor-web